rojo-rbx/rbx-dom/docs/attributes.md

 EasingDirection | `u32`  | The easing direction of the Tween, an enum value         |
 Reverses        | `u8`   | Whether the Tween reverses direction                     |

-A TweenInfo built in Roblox Lua:
+A TweenInfo built in Roblox Lua as follows:
 ```lua
 TweenInfo.new(
 	-- time: number?,